-- Discharges to lakes and reservoirs, and Class I and Class IA streams shall have an instantaneous pH limitation between 7.0 (s.u.) and 9.0 (s.u.).
-Discharges to all other classifications of streams shall be between 6.0 (s.u.) and 9.0 (s.u.). - a.
-The TSS limitation shall apply only to controlled discharges made by mechanical or gravity dewatering devices.
-During an overflow discharge, sampling for TSS shall be done in conjunction with Settleable Solids sampling for comparison purposes.
+- .
+Discharges to classified lakes and reservoirs, and Class I and IA streams shall have an instantaneous pH limitation between 6.5 (s.u.) and 9.0 (s.u.).
+Discharges to all other classifications of stream and unclassified lakes and other lentic water bodies shall be between 6.0 (s.u) and 9.0 (s.u.). - a.
+The Total Suspended Solids limitation shall apply only to controlled discharges made by mechanical or gravity dewatering devices.
+During an overflow discharge, sampling for Total Suspended Solids shall be done in conjunction with Settleable Solids sampling for comparison purposes.
 Monitoring for Settleable Solids is not required for routine discharges. - b.
-The Settleable Solids requirements apply to overflows or increases in flow caused by a single or series of precipitation or snowmelt events.
+The Settleable Solids requirement applies to overflows or increases in flow caused by a single or series of precipitation or snowmelt events.
 The limitation may be waived if the amount of precipitation is greater than 2.97 inches in 24 hours.
-The limit may also be waived for snowmelt events on a case-by-case basis for facilities designed and maintained to contain runoff from a 10-year, 24-hour precipitation event.
+The limitation may also be waived for snowmelt events on a case-by-case basis for facilities designed and maintained to contain runoff from a 10-year, 24-hour precipitation event.
+The permittee has the burden of proof that these conditions are met.